Tangram isn’t a ski resort you’d probably visit in isolation because it’s small, but as an addition to the skiing and snowboarding at

 Advanced Skiing Tangram

 The Tangram Ski Resort has a handful of short black runs that won’t entertain advanced riders for very long.
-The only steep run quickly moguls up (and ices up), and we found that a major black run was closed due to a crack.
-In somewhat typical Japanese fashion, the patrollers don’t actively undertake avalanche control so when a little crack appears in the snow, they have to close the run for half the season.
+The only steep run quickly moguls up (and ices up), and it is often closed due to cracks because they haven’t undertaken active avalanche control.